OpenSourceCTF/website/README.md

 The build task can be run with `npm run build`.

 You can run `npm run build-stats` to generate statistics regarding the build.

+# Migrations

+We use the Knex library for migrations.
+You may find working with the backend easier if you install the library globally, like so: `npm i -g knex`.